verisimilitude20201/notes/Videos/Hussain_Nasser_YouTube/proxy_and_reverse_proxy.md

 8. Can I use proxy instead of VPN for anonymity: VPNs is more secure than proxy because at a lower level.
 Only thing that VPN can see in the content is the domains.TLS-terminating proxy can see everything.

 9. Is proxy for HTTP Proxy?
-No. There is SOCKS proxy, HTTP proxy, Streaming Proxy, TLS termination proxies and so on.
+No. There is SOCKS proxy, HTTP proxy, Streaming Proxy, TLS termination proxies, Gopher proxy, FTP proxy, Streaming RTSP proxies and so on.